-Getting to Krakow Salt Mines
+Getting From Krakow to the Krakow Salt Mines

-Krakow Salt Mines (Wieliczka) are an extensive, warren of mining corridors dating back as far back as the 13th century.
+The Krakow Salt Mines (Wieliczka) are an extensive, warren of mining corridors dating back as far back as the 13th century.
 Over the centuries, the chambers have been carved into magnificent works of art including a crystal ballroom.
 The Krakow salt mines are one of three Unesco World Heritage sites in the area (Krakow Old Town & Auschwitz Concentration camp being the other two).
 They are well worth a visit if you have the time.
 A round trip from Krakow including a three hour tour, will take around 4.5 hours.

 Much the same as when visiting Auschwitz, visitors can choose a private transfer or a public travel option.